dominodatalab/reference-project-anomaly-detection/README.md

 ```

 Don't forget to expose the relevant IDEs as pluggable workspaces, as described in the [Domino Documentation](https://docs.dominodatalab.com/en/latest/user_guide/03e062/add-workspace-ides/).

+## Hardware Requirements
+This project works with a standard small-sized hardware tier, such as the small-k8s tier on all Domino deployments.

 ## Model API